-During lockdown nostalgic snacks on toast, especially those involving cheese, are enjoying a bit of a revival.
+During the pandemic lockdowns nostalgic snacks on toast, especially those involving cheese, enjoyed a bit of a revival, I'm not surprised but when isn't it the right time for nostalgic snacks on toast, frankly?

 If you are fond of cheesy things on toast, who can resist something called English monkey?